 A lot of people have an “if you build it they will come” mindset when it comes to blogging, but the truth is you’ll need to be doing a lot of promoting so you can get your posts, and thus your course, to be seen by a large audience.

-- Facebook: Facebook is great because you can have your very own page for your blog or business, but there are also a ton of groups you can join for just about every topic under the sun.
+Facebook: Facebook is great because you can have your very own page for your blog or business.
+There are also a ton of groups you can join for just about every topic under the sun.
 In addition to promoting on your page when you publish, find relevant groups that allow self-promotion and post your recent blog there, too.

-- Twitter: I wrote all about using Twitter to promote your online course in the past, but the gist is be active, be valuable, and don’t go overboard with self-promo.
+Twitter: Morgan wrote all about using Twitter to promote your online course in the past, but the gist is be active, be valuable, and don’t go overboard with self-promo.

-- Instagram: Instagram can be hit or miss, but if you’ve already got a decent following there, it can’t hurt to let your audience know about your new posts and your new online course.
-Use relevant hashtags and interact with other users in your niche to boost your reach.
+Instagram: If you’ve already got a decent following there, it can’t hurt to let your audience know about your new posts and your new online course.
+Use relevant hashtags and interact with others in your niche.

-- Quora: I honestly believe that Quora is the most underrated platform there is.
-I’ve used the platform to harness unbelievable traffic.
-It’s all about answering questions early before they blow up.
-It’s hit or miss when it comes to deciding which questions will be popular and which won’t, but providing a valuable answer early on with a link to your posts can mean an influx of traffic for you if the post gains momentum.
-If not?
-Try again on another question.
+Quora: We honestly believe that Quora is the most underrated platform.
+You can use the platform to harness unbelievable traffic.
+It’s all about answering questions early.
+It’s hit or miss when it comes to deciding which questions will be popular and which won’t.

-- Pinterest: I'm a huge Pinterest advocate.
-I love Pinterest so much I poured my heart and soul into creating what may just be my favorite blog post I've ever written.
-It walks you through what works, what doesn't, and how you can implement Pinterest to grow your online business.
+Pinterest: We love Pinterest so much and Morgan does too.
+She poured my heart and soul into creating what may just be Morgan’s favorite blog post.
+It walks you through what works, what doesn’t, and how you can implement Pinterest to grow your online business.

 Want to discover what type of online community is best for your business?
 Don’t worry, we’ve got you covered.
 We have a free guide to help determine your community strategy.